Dr Feng YEO

 Biography

-Dr Yeo received his Bachelor of Accountancy (First Class Honours) and PhD in Accounting from Nanyang Technological University (NTU), Singapore.
-He was previously an Associate Professor of Accounting and Moore Fellow at the University of South Carolina.
+Dr. Feng YEO received his Bachelor of Accountancy (First Class Honours) and PhD in Accounting from Nanyang Technological University (NTU), Singapore.
+Prior to joining the Hang Seng University of Hong Kong, he served as Associate Professor of Accounting, Moore Fellow, and International Alumni Faculty Ambassador at the Moore School of Business, University of South Carolina.

 Research and Teaching Interests